| |

 • A black brow pomade

-• An angled brush with spoolie
+• An angled brush with a spoolie

 • A highlighting pencil